tyrellshawn/icons/CONTRIBUTING.md

    yarn build
    ```

-8. Test the application to ensure your changes work as expected.
+8. Test the application to ensure your changes work as expected:

    ```
    yarn lint
    yarn build
+   yarn gen-cli
    ```

 9. Commit your changes: